Jincey Lumpkin

-Jincey Lumpkin, Esq. (born Virginia Marie Lumpkin, December 17, 1979) is a producer and columnist for the Huffington Post.
+Jincey Lumpkin is an American producer and columnist for the Huffington Post.
 A lesbian, she was named one of the 100 most influential gay people by Out Magazine in 2010.

 Lumpkin was the founder and Chief Sexy Officer of the entertainment brand Juicy Pink Box.
 She has been called the "lesbian Hugh Hefner".

 Early life

 Lumpkin grew up in Carrollton, Georgia and graduated in 1998 from the Darlington School in Rome, Georgia.
 She attended Vanderbilt University in Nashville, Tennessee, graduating in 2002.
-She then attended the Florida Coastal School of Law in Jacksonville, Florida, from which she received her law degree in 2006.
+She then attended the Florida Coastal School of Law in Jacksonville, Florida, from which she received her Juris Doctor degree in 2006.

 Careers

 After completing law school, Lumpkin moved to New York to practice fashion law.
 Since she was unhappy in the office, Lumpkin's male co-workers suggested that she begin writing an anonymous sex blog, which became popular enough to lead her to consider switching careers.
 In 2008, she left the practice of law to start her company.

 The following year, Lumpkin founded Juicy Pink Box, a studio specializing in lesbian erotica.
 As of March 2013, the company had released five films and had received several nominations for the Adult Video News Awards and the Feminist Porn Awards.
 The films "Taxi" and "Boutique" won Feminist Porn Awards for "hottest lesbian vignette" in 2011 and 2012, respectively.